Pithikos/rest-framework-roles/README.md

     serializer_class = UserSerializer
     queryset = User.objects.all()

+    # you can define permissions at the view level
     view_permissions = {
         'retrieve': {'user': is_self, 'admin': True},
         'create': {'anon': True},
         'list': {'admin': True},
     }

+    # you can also define permissions with a decorator
     @allowed('admin', 'user')
     @action(detail=False, methods=['get'])
     def me(self, request):